jejobueno/Signature-Recognition-BD/README.md

 # Signature Recognition using YOLOv5
-Machine learning model to predict prices on Belgium's real estate sales.
+Deep Learning model trained to detect signatures from diferent documents.

 ## Table of contents
 [Description](#Description)